This page was last updated March 26, 2021

 As I said above, Numerai doesn't gain from your loss.
 Numerai only benefits when you benefit.
 If your predictions are bad, the metamodel suffers and thus so does the hedge fund.
 When your predictions are good, the metamodal improves, the hedge fund benefits, and you get rewards.
 All incentives aligned towards the same goal.

 What about the other users?
 It is called a "tournament" after all.
 Isn't this a competition?
 It is possible the word "tournament" has become something of a misnomer.
 In the earliest version of Numerai, it really was a tournament with a winner, and in further iterations there were a number of competitve aspects to it based on rank, etc (there was a bonus system for high-ranked users, for instance).
 But it has undergone a few major and a bunch of minor transformations to the scoring/staking/reward structure that we currently have, and the fact is that most of the competitive aspects simply do not exist any more.
 So while we still call it a "tournament", it isn't the most accurate term anymore.
-However, there is one component of the scoring/reward system which still has a "you vs everybody else" relative structure to it, which is something called MMC (explained along with the rest of the scoring details in the next part).
+However, there is one component of the scoring/reward system which still has a "you vs everybody else" relative structure to it, which is something called MMC (short for "metamodel contribution" -- explained along with the rest of the scoring details in the next part).
 But participating in MMC is optional.
-Your main base score is a correlation score that more like a golf score -- it is strictly about how your predictions did against the real stock market in a absolute sense, and it doesn't matter how anybody else did on the same round.
+Your main base score is a correlation score that is somewhat like a golf score -- it is strictly about how your predictions did against the real stock market in a absolute sense, and it doesn't matter how anybody else did on the same round.
 We do have a leaderboard, but it is mainly for bragging rights at this point, and just something to look at to see how different users and different types of models are doing.